madunixman/fika/README.md

 *	Finding which jar contains a given Class
 *	Generate Ant project
 *	Recall Maven project archetype
-*	Putting every needed jar in the CLASSPATH (TODO)
+*	Putting every needed jar in the CLASSPATH
-*	Generate a decent format for the final user (TODO)
+*	Generate a decent format for the final user

 ## Subcommands